 In July 2010 Turtle Mountain Community College (TMCC) hosted their first Michif Elders Forum to revitalize the Michif language before it is lost to the future generations of the Turtle Mountain people.
 Michif is a patois which is combination of French, Cree, and Ojibwe languages that originated from the inter-marriages of French fur traders and Ojibwe women.

-As the day went on, the elders shared more stories of long ago.
+The forum was a first step in establishing how best to protect and preserve one of the community's local languages.
+The elders shared stories of long ago.
 Many forgotten memories came rushing to the surface.
-Near the end of the forum, the group shared a feast of Michif foods, boiled hamburger and potatoes (bullets), bangs (fry bread), and raisin pie.
+At the end of the meeting, the group shared a feast of Michif foods, boiled hamburger and potatoes (bullets), bangs (fry bread), and raisin pie.

 "The Turtle Mountain community language project has brought to light that the preservation and documentation of both languages is at a critical point,” said Larry Henry, program director and academic dean at the college.